tyge318/tyge318.github.io/_pages/about/about.md

 title: About
 permalink: "/about/"
 ---
 ## Franco Chen
 Franco Chen is from Taiwan, and he just graduated as a CS master student from University of Southern California.
 He is actively seeking for a job right now.
+(See his [Resume in PDF](../data/MingLungChen+USC.pdf))

 #### Education
 - B.S.
 Degree from National Changhua University of Education, Taiwan.